aws-samples/serverless-patterns/iot-lambda-pub-receiver-cdk/README.md

 # AWS Lambda to AWS IoT Core

-This pattern deploys one publisher AWS Lambda, which publishes a message in AWS IoT Core topic.
-The topic is watch by a rule which triggers an action when the condition is met.
-The action calls a AWS Lambda.
+This pattern deploys an AWS Lambda function, which publishes a message to an AWS IoT Core topic.
+The topic is watched by a rule which will trigger an action when the condition is met.
+The action calls an AWS Lambda function.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>